-In this post, we are going to look at how far rats travel from their nest and the reasons why they roam that far.
+In this post, we will look at how far rats travel from their nest and why they roam that far.

 How Far Do Rats Travel From their Nest?

 Rats will travel up to 300 feet away from their nest.
 Whilst that doesn’t seem like a great distance, it is fairly large for a rat, right?
 If a rat has a family to feed, she will need to drag the food back to the nest once a source has been found, so the shorter the distance, the better!

 Bear in mind that this distance is traveled only if a rat is comfortable with the nest it has in terms of safety.
-If a rat senses the presence of a predator, then it will not leave a nest unattended!
+If a rat senses the presence of a predator, then it will not leave the nest unattended!